Nitrites. The Hot Topic among Hot Dogs (and More)!

 A nitrite is a chemical compound made of nitrogen and oxygen.
 It has been used for curing meat since the Middle Ages because it prevents the growth of bacteria (particularly botulism), prevents meat fat from going rancid, and gives it a distinctive flavor and color.

-Chemically, nitrates have one nitrogen and three oxygens and nitrites have one nitrogen and two oxygens.
+Chemically, nitrates have one nitrogen and three oxygens, and nitrites have one nitrogen and two oxygens.
 A nitrate can lose an oxygen and turn into a nitrite and vice versa.
-(This is important.)
+(Note: This is important.)

-In the past people would put nitrates in meat to cure it.
+In the past, people put nitrates into meat to cure it.
 However, they learned that bacteria naturally found in meat converts nitrates to nitrites in the meat.
-Now, instead of adding nitrates to the meat, they cut out the middle man and just add a strictly controlled amount of nitrites (between 120–200 parts per million depending on the meat, or 0.012% to 0.02%).
-This is just enough to prevent dangerous bacterial growth and give the meat its color and flavor without reaching dangerous levels.
+Now, instead of adding nitrates to the meat, they cut out the middle man and add a strictly controlled amount of nitrites (between 120–200 parts per million, depending on the meat, or .012% to .02%).
+This is just enough to prevent dangerous bacterial growth and give the meat its color and flavor without reaching dangerous levels of nitrites.

-Oddly enough, all cured meats have nitrites, even ones labeled “no nitrites added!”
-Regulations require that commercially cured meats have nitrites added, but even “uncured” meat needs those nitrites to become a final product.
+Oddly enough, all cured meats have nitrites, even ones labeled "no nitrites added"!
+Regulations require that commercially cured meats have nitrites added, but even "uncured" meats need those nitrites to become a final product.
 So how do they get around adding nitrites?
-By adding the middle man back in!
+By adding the middle man back in—celery juice!